drbitboy/PLC_tripper/README.md

 * two scan times (say 10ms) of conveyor movement
 * enough distance to stop the cart and maintain the same input values

 N.B.
-Odd parity is either 0 or one to ensure that the number of 1 bits is odd when counting INP_TWO_BIT, INP_ONE_BIT, and INP_PARITY_BIT, and excluding INPUT_AT_STATION_BIT.
+Odd parity bit is either 0 or 1 to ensure that the total number of 1 bits is odd when counting the bits INP_TWO_BIT, INP_ONE_BIT, and the INP_PARITY_BIT itself; this excludes INPUT_AT_STATION_BIT.

 N.B.
 There are eight possible values for the three bits (two, one, parity); four are shown above; the other four values are parity errors,